grpc/proposal/A15-binary-logging.md

 code changes.
 The control interface should allow users to change the amount and contents of logs.

-The logged events correspond to what is visible at the application level, and as a result they exclude things like [hedging and retries](./A6-client-retries.md).
+The logged events correspond to events that may be delivered to the application.
+In the cases of [hedging and retries](./A6-client-retries.md), events from uncommitted streams are not logged.

 ### Log Format